andrewwoods/labs/readme.md

 Remember, the point is to push design, and the web, forward.

 * __Avoid__ designing for a single browser e.g. "Best viewed in [browser name]"
 * __Avoid__ relying on server side technology

-As for things that aren't explicitly listed but are considering using, ask yourself:
+As for things that aren't explicitly listed, but you are considering using, ask yourself:

 * Does it make the open web better?
 * Will it lock someone in to a particular technology?

 Other than that ... __go crazy.
 Push the limits!__